-Stormwater program activities in the city are implemented by staff in many groups and departments.
-The Public Works Department is the lead group responsible for planning and tracking activities related to this SWMP.
+The Public Works Department is the lead group responsible for planning and tracking activities related to the SWMP.
 The following departments and groups participate in stormwater program operations or implement programs that reduce pollutant sources before they can enter stormwater runoff.